Linuxbrew/brew/docs/Maintainer-Guidelines.md

 Individual Homebrew repositories should not have formal lead maintainers (although those who do the most work will have the loudest voices).

-Maintainers should feel even more free to pleasantly disagree with the work and decisions of the lead maintainer.
-With greater authority comes greater responsibility to handle and moderate technical disagreements.
+Maintainers should feel even more free to pleasantly disagree with the work and decisions of the lead maintainer: with greater authority comes greater responsibility to handle and moderate technical disagreements.